 a.
 Gas Cooker Hob

 As the name of the appliance implies, the gas cooker hob mainly uses a gas tank for it to produce fire or heat for cooking.
 Just like any other cooker hobs, the gas hob could be a tabletop or could be a built-in appliance that needs a technical installation from experts.
 The fire control or heat control mainly relies on knobs.
 Once the gas tank runs out, you have to change or refill it with new ones to make it usable again.
 Most of the gas hobs are made using stainless steel and other alloys.
 The ones using the appliance has a direct exposure to the flame which makes it more prone to hazards and other types of kitchen incidents.
-But this isn’t always the case for everyone.
+But this isn’t always the case for everyone, as they also say that gas cooker hob maintenance is more tedious one.
 Modern gas hobs are also ensured with new safety guidelines in the country.

 b.
 Induction Cooker Hob